armanmamyan/axys-be/README.md

 - A shared secret key (`SUMSUB_WEBHOOK_SECRET`).
 - Supported hash algorithms (`sha1`, `sha256`, `sha512`).

-## Delivery Address Update Example

-When the KYC address is updated, the module automatically updates delivery addresses for all associated card orders.

 ## Database Schema

 The `KYC` entity uses the following structure: